max-mapper/domnode/readme.md

    - FileReader
    - webworkers
    - webRTC
+   - mouse/touch events
- - show examples using popular templating libraries
+ - examples using a few different templating libraries
- - show examples using MVVM style "cascading dominodes" (the pun is strong with this one)
+ - examples using MVVM style "cascading dominodes" (the pun is strong with this one)

 MIT LICENSE